UoW-ATM/Mercury/docs/Installation.rst

 However, using docker like this means that input and output folder are also part of the image.
 You can use bash to copy data back and forth, but it's not very handy.
 Instead, you can link folders on your machine to the folders inside docker.
+First, download and extract the data as explained in the next section :ref:`installation_data`.
-To do this you can use the following command (note: this method only works for the CLI for now):
+Then use the following command to link this input folder to the image, and link another result folder as well (note: this method only works for the CLI for now, and might not work in Windows):

 .. code:: bash